 Subsiding the Nile

-This painting is a replica by the artist of a work exhibited at the Royal Academy in 1873, then at the Manchester Jubilee Exhibition in 1877 and now at Cape Town City Hall.
-Merton, who knew the artist, called it in his autobiography “a fine conception of the subject”.
+This painting is a replica by the artist of his own work exhibited at the Royal Academy in 1873, which is now at Cape Town City Hall.
+Merton, who knew the artist, called it in his autobiography ‘a fine conception of the subject’.